Slow-Roast Beef Brisket

-Brisket’s open-grained texture and depth of flavour make it perfect for slow cooking.
-Don’t let the butcher trim off too much fat – a certain amount is needed in order to achieve the final, full-bodied result.
-It makes an easy Sunday lunch – you’ll need to put the meat into the oven first thing in the morning, but then you can more or less leave it alone until lunchtime.
-Use any leftovers for sandwiches during the week.
-This recipe originally featured in River Cottage Every Day.
+Brisket’s open-grained texture and depth of flavour make it ideal for slow cooking.
+Be sure your butcher doesn’t trim off too much fat—a certain amount is essential to achieve a rich, full-bodied result.
+Brisket makes an easy Sunday lunch; simply put the meat in the oven first thing in the morning, and then you can leave it to cook until lunchtime.
+Any leftovers are perfect for sandwiches during the week.
+This recipe originally appeared in River Cottage Every Day.

 Method

-Put the tied brisket in a large roasting tin and tuck the garlic and thyme inside and under it.
-Massage the oil into the meat, then season well with salt and pepper.
-Place in an oven preheated to 200°C/Gas Mark 6 and roast for 30 minutes, then take it out of the oven.
-Turn the temperature down to 140°C/Gas Mark 1, cover the meat with foil and return it to the oven for 4 hours, by which time it should be very tender.
+Place the tied brisket in a large roasting tin, tucking the garlic and thyme around and under the meat.
+Massage the oil into the brisket, then season generously with salt and pepper.
+Place it in an oven preheated to 200°C/Gas Mark 6 and roast for 30 minutes, then remove from the oven.

-Baste the meat with its fatty juices, add the potatoes and onions to the roasting tin and toss them in the juices too.
-Turn the oven up to 160°C/Gas Mark 3 and cook, uncovered, for a further hour, until the joint has crisped up and the spuds and onions are cooked through.
+Baste the meat with its juices, then add the potatoes and onions to the roasting tin, tossing them in the juices as well.
+Increase the oven temperature to 160°C/Gas Mark 3 and cook, uncovered, for another hour, until the brisket is crisped up and the potatoes and onions are fully cooked.

-Serve the beef in thick slices, with the potatoes and onions.
-There won’t be much in the way of juices, as they will have been absorbed by the veg, but any that remain should be spooned over the meat.
+Serve the beef in thick slices alongside the potatoes and onions.
+There shouldn’t be much liquid left, as the vegetables will have absorbed most of the juices, but any remaining should be spooned over the meat.

 Ingredients